tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 details about the different ways to write middleware, when to pick which approach, how ordering works, and more.

-### Type safe routing
+### Type-safe routing

-In `axum-extra`, we're experimenting with "type safe routing".
-The idea is is to establish a type safe connection between a path and the corresponding handler.
+In `axum-extra`, we're experimenting with "type-safe routing".
+The idea is is to establish a type-safe connection between a path and the corresponding handler.

 Previously, it was possible to add a path like `/users` and apply a `Path<u32>` extractor, which would always fail at runtime, since the path doesn't contain any parameters.

-We can use `axum-extra`'s type safe routing to prevent that problem at compile-time:
+We can use `axum-extra`'s type-safe routing to prevent that problem at compile-time:

 ```rust
 use serde::Deserialize;